Skip to content

 • In 2019, the Indian government published National Guidelines on Responsible Business Conduct, which sets an expectation that companies will respect human rights in line with the UNGPs.
 In May 2021, the Securities and Exchange Board of India (SEBI) issued a regulation requiring the top 1,000 listed companies to disclose their activities in a Business Responsibility and Sustainability Report (BRSR).
 The BRSR format is based on the nine principles of the RBC Guidelines.

 • A number of governments in the Asia Pacific region have developed – or are in the process of developing – National Action Plans (NAPs) on Business and Human Rights.
 In August 2018, South Korea published a NAP on the promotion and protection of human rights, which includes a chapter on business and human rights.
-In October 2019, Thailand became the first country in the Asia Pacific to publish a standalone NAP on business and human rights.
-It was followed by Japan, which published a NAP in October 2020.
-In September 2021, Pakistan published a NAP.
-India, Indonesia, Malaysia, and Mongolia are also in the process of developing a NAP.
+In October 2019, Thailand became the first country in the Asia Pacific to publish a standalone NAP on business and human rights, and has since then published a second NAP.
+In October 2020, Japan published its NAP and in September 2021, Pakistan published a NAP.
+In 2023, Indonesia, Vietnam and Mongolia launched their National Action Plans.
+In 2025, Malaysia launched its NAP and the Philippines started developing a NAP.
+India is also in the process of developing its NAP.

 UN regional forums on business and human rights in the Asia Pacific are held annually in South Asia, South East Asia and the Pacific.
 Access more information on: